KavourEI/SimplePythonProjects/README.md

 4. Pong game, fir two players.
 Simple yet fun!
 5. Turtle Crossing Road.
 Pass the turtle to the other side with patience!
 6. Guess The 50 US States Correctly!
 Give it a go.
 Can you find all 50 of them?
+7. Simple Miles to Km Convertor with TkInter